CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/working-with-parameters.md

 ## Working with parameters
-The CA.Blocks.DataAccess allows you to work directly with SQL Working with the parameters is one of the key defenses against SQL injection attacks. see [SQL Injection attacks](../Design/sql-injection-attacks.md)
+The CA.Blocks.DataAccess allows you to work directly with SQL Working with parameters is one of the key defenses against SQL injection attacks, see [SQL Injection attacks](../architecture/sql-injection-attacks.md).

 ### Using parameters